imsolost/realtime-tic-tac-toe/README.md

 # realtime-tic-tac-toe
-Tic Tac Toe using the Wix Realtime API
+Tic Tac Toe using the Wix Realtime API.

+Using this API, multiple players can play Tic-Tac-Toe against one another on different machines.

 Working site can be found here: https://ryanakent.wixsite.com/realtime-tic-tac-toe